MeghanaVS/WISER-Vanguard-Challenge/README.md

 represents the ascendingly sorted energy states sampled from the quantum circuit.

+## 🛠️ Limitations and Future work
+* Classical and Quantum optimization results are not matching (no fixed asset sets recommended)
+* Prone to large datasets with more than 10 asset values to test this hypothesis
+* Extend qubits simulation for scalability

 ## 📚 References & Credits
 AI Tools Used for coding mathematical formulae mapping verification, classical algorithm optimization and documentation word formatting.

 references:
 * WISER challenge materials
 * dataset created using the document - https://investor.vanguard.com/investor-resources-education/education/model-portfolio-allocation